-While cleaning out your gutters isn’t exactly something you can show off once completed, keeping your gutters clean is a simple task that can protect your home from some serious damage.
+While cleaning out your gutters isn’t the most glamorous or beautifying thing to do, keeping your gutters clean is a simple task that can protect your home from some serious damage.

 Here’s why you need to clean your gutters and simple instructions on how to do it safely and efficiently.

 Keeping your gutters clean is more important than you think.
 Gutters are designed to prevent rain from flowing off and pooling around the foundation of your home, which can cause expensive damage.
 Over time, leaves build up and clog the downspouts, meaning the water can’t properly flow away from your home’s foundation.

 Clearing out your gutters helps protect your home in a number of ways, like:

 Controlling the flow of rainwater